If any of these sentiments apply to you then Dave Ramsey's 7 baby steps might be just what you need to cure your money blues.

 Finally, it is time to, "Build Wealth and Give."

 Congratulations!
-Once you’ve reached the 7th step in Dave Ramsey’s Baby Steps, you can start focusing on building your wealth and leaving a legacy.
-Don’t forget to keep and maintain those financial safety nets like a healthy emergency fund, retirement account, savings account, and college funds.
+Once you've reached the 7th step in Dave Ramsey's Baby Steps, you can start focusing on building your wealth.
+Don't forget to keep and maintain those financial safety nets like a healthy emergency fund, retirement account, savings account, and college funds.

 Now you are officially in charge of your money rather than it being in charge of you.